cloudinary/frontend-frameworks/DOCS.README.md

 **Note**: To use Angular install `@cloudinary/angular`

-For more information on our supported frameworks please navigate to the frameworks tab.
+For more information on our supported frameworks, navigate to the frameworks tab.

 ## Simple usage
 To following is a simple example using React, for more information on React and other